Parliamentary.ai

 Overview

-This bill aims to reduce nuisance calls by requiring businesses and other non-domestic callers to display their phone numbers when making unsolicited calls.
-It also mandates that phone providers offer caller ID services free of charge and allows Ofcom to grant exemptions in certain circumstances.
+This bill aims to reduce nuisance calls by requiring businesses and other non-domestic callers to display their phone number when making unsolicited calls.
+It also mandates free access to caller ID for all consumers and gives Ofcom the power to grant exemptions where appropriate.

 Description